 Muckross House and Gardens are open daily all year round (except the Christmas period).
 Admission to Muckross House is self-guided tour only due to Covid 19 restrictions.

 Step back into the past on Muckross Traditional Farms and visit a very different Ireland – the Ireland of the 1930s and 1940s.
 Then, a trip to the well was still a daily chore for the housewife and electricity had yet to be introduced to the countryside.

 Visit three separate working farms (small, medium and large), each complete with animals, poultry and machinery.
-The farm dwellings are furnished in traditional style, complete with dressers, settle beds and meal bins.
 There is also a Labourer’s Cottage, a Carpenter’s Workshop and a Blacksmith’s Forge.

-Younger visitors will enjoy our small Farm Animal Petting Area, complete with its own Bouncy Castle.
-Parents can enjoy a sheltered picnic in our Woodland Play Area, while their children have fun on the wonderful slides and swings.
+Younger visitors will enjoy our Farm Animals and parents can enjoy a sheltered picnic in our Woodland Play Area, while their children have fun on the wonderful slides and swings.